184 pointsby consumer45116 days ago17 comments

 As soon as Trump came in power I sold all my dollars and I was wise to do it.

 Expect things to go much more worse from here, this is only the beginning.
+For now the FED has relatively been untouched, it's not going to stay pristine forever.

-• f1shyan hour ago
+• gizzlon16 days ago

 The fact that the EUR/U$S parity did not change much means EUR devaluated about the same, doesn’t it?

-• the_mitsuhikoan hour ago
+• the_mitsuhiko16 days ago

 > Unless the EU member states actually impose capital controls, investors will continue to send their capital wherever it can earn the highest returns.